Samwuzhitao/JHFView/README.md

 note 1: make sure there is no code in your HardFault_Handler

-note 2: Call Stack analysis need disassembly file, now support Keil MDK、GCC and IAR
+note 2: Call Stack analysis need disassembly file, now support Keil MDK, GCC and IAR

-note 3: to run this software, you need Python 2.7 and PyQt4
+note 3: to run this software, you need Python 3.6 and PyQt5

 beyond that, this tool will also print analysis result of disassembly file, that is functions the function calls
 ![](https://github.com/XIVN1987/JHFView/blob/master/%E6%88%AA%E5%9B%BE2.jpg)